ielab/ielab.github.io/student-projects.md

 * One full scholarship available for Consumer Health Search, for start in 2019
 * One full scholarship available for any topic of interest for ielab, for start in 2019

+To express interest in joining ielab as a PhD student, contact Dr Guido Zuccon at zucconguido@gmail.com

 ---

 ## Undergraduates, Honours and Masters Projects